akhela-studio/wp-carbon-calculator/README.md

 ### How to display it in your templates ?

-Integrating the WordPress Carbon Calculator into your website's front-end templates is a breeze and allows you to display the calculated carbon emissions directly to your site visitors.
+Integrating the Carbon Calculator into your website's front-end templates is a breeze and allows you to display the calculated carbon emissions directly to your site visitors.

 In your front-end template files (such as your theme's template files or custom templates), you can access the carbon calculation method by using ```get_calculated_carbon()```.
 This method is available on any page of your site.